-At Step 5, you can engage with existing local action groups and networks (for example, the AdaptLocal network and initiative from the City Council of Cascais, Portugal) or encourage their creation if not already established.
-Additionally, when implementing adaptation measures, you can use incentives like Environmental Policy Instruments (EPIs) or Nudge (for example, see the EU project Nudge for energy efficiency) can help to encourage behavioural change and to develop collective goals (see Table 3).
+At Step 5, you can engage with existing local action groups and networks (for example, the AdaptLocal network and initiative from the City Council of Cascais, Portugal) or encourage their formation if not already established.
+Additionally, when implementing adaptation measures, you can use incentives such as Environmental Policy Instruments (EPIs) or Nudge (for example, see the EU project Nudge for energy efficiency), and also micro grants, can drive behavioural change and support collective goals (see Table 3).